After 12 hours of research evaluating 55 products, we picked Sun Bum Moisturizing Sunscreen Lotion as our top choice.

-After-sun is as important as suncare.
-Use an after-sun lotion to prevent your skin from aging or from dehydration.
-For maximum effects, use pure aloe vera which has the highest number of emollients your skin may need in case of sunburns.
+After-sun is as crucial as suncare.
+Use an after-sun lotion to prevent your skin from aging or dehydration.
+For maximum effects, use pure aloe vera, which has the highest number of emollients your skin may need in case of sunburns.

-Other important ingredients for after-sun products are tea tree, witch hazel, rosemary, and vitamin E.
+Other vital ingredients for after-sun products are tea tree, witch hazel, rosemary, and vitamin E.

 Witch hazel is a well-known medicinal plant known for its anti-inflammatory properties.
 Containing also antioxidants, witch hazel helps the skin get rid off free radicals.

 Rosemary is another traditional medicinal plant with multiple benefits and widely used in cosmetics and after-sun.
 Nutrient-rich, rosemary protects skin cells from damage.